Macias118/Andrew-The-Hero/README.md

 3. Each spider has a different color and different health points.

-4. You are armed with 5 a weapons, which have 5 different levels of shooting.
+4. You are armed with 5 weapons, which have 5 different levels of shooting.

 5. Moving, jumping, crouching - WSAD